-As Americans rediscover backyard chickens and maintaining chicken coops, we seem to increasingly enjoy the aesthetic of the small house in our backyard that houses our feathered egg-laying pets, and as these coops take on diverse forms that often emulate or match your home’s design and landscape, extending Christmas decorations to decorating your coop can be another way to make them homey.
+As Americans rediscover backyard chickens and maintaining chicken coops, we increasingly enjoy the aesthetic of the small house in our backyard.
+These houses for our feathered pets become extensions of our home.
+Many coops take forms that emulate or match a home’s style and landscape.
+It only makes sense, then, that extending Christmas decorations to your coop can be another way to enjoy caring for chickens in winter.

 Good Old Fashioned Holiday Fun

-Decorating a chicken coop for Christmas might sound like the silliest thing ever, but when it comes to Christmas decorations, extravagance is half the fun.
-What makes Christmas magical is doing things we wouldn’t normally spend our effort on – like decorating a tree or baking really extravagant desserts.
-There’s something about this special time of year that makes something so over-the-top like decorating a chicken coop for Christmas somehow seem like a totally appropriate and fun way to celebrate the season.
+Decorating a chicken coop for Christmas might sound like the silliest thing ever.
+But when it comes to Christmas decorations, extravagance is half the fun!
+What makes Christmas magical is doing things we wouldn’t normally spend our effort on – like decorating a tree or baking extravagant desserts.
+There’s something about this special time of year.
+Holiday cheer makes something so over-the-top as decorating a chicken coop for Christmas seem less silly.
+It may sound like a appropriate and fun way to celebrate the season.

 Picking a style for your chicken coop Christmas decorations

 You can read about my Horse Christmas decorations on another post, but today I wanted to write a quick note about decorating chicken coops.
-Chicken coops, are prime spots for unexpected Christmas-themed surprises.
+Chicken coops are great spots for unexpected Christmas decorations.

 For my coop, I hang a tiny wreath on the human door to the coop.
-This miniature wreath is made with artificial boxwood, but could easily be made with fresh greenery and a little bit of floral wire.
-The fun thing about making small decorations, is that they are easy to experiment with what you have.
+This miniature wreath is made with artificial boxwood.
+You could easily make one similar with fresh greenery and a little bit of floral wire.
+The fun thing about making small decorations is that they make it easy to experiment.
 Unlike a large wreath on your front door that will welcome visitors off-season, decorations on the coop probably don’t need to look professional up close.

 On the side of the coop that faces the roundabout driveway, I place a full-size wreath- which looks extra-big because of the sloped style of my vintage coop.

-Some years, I take these flower planters I made from shipping crates and, after clearing out the debris of fall plantings, place fresh-cut Evergreen boughs- cut from the hedgerow at the property line of hawk hill- and partially bury them in the dirt.
-Kept cool by the December climate of Missouri, and damp by burying the cut ends and dirt, the Evergreen boughs stay fresh for weeks.
-I’m still keeping my eye out for some large, durable, outdoor Christmas ornament type decorations to add to the Evergreen boughs in my flower planters.
+Some years, I take these flower planters I made from shipping crates and use them for Christmas decorations.
+First, I clear out the debris of fall plantings.
+Then, I place fresh-cut Evergreen boughs- cut from the hedgerow at the property line of hawk hill- inside.
+I partially bury the cut ends in the dirt.
+The evergreen boughs stay fresh for weeks because they are kept damp by winter weather.
+I’m still looking for some large, durable, outdoor Christmas ornament decorations to add to the Evergreen boughs in my flower planters.

 Decorating a chicken coop for other holidays.

-If you don’t currently use your chicken coop for other purposes, you can even keep your chicken coop haunted house undisturbed through the rest of the year – when you return to get ready for next year’s Halloween, you’ll just have some authentic cobwebs added!
+If you don’t currently use your chicken coop for other purposes, you can keep your chicken coop haunted house undisturbed through the rest of the year – when you return to prepare for next year’s Halloween, you’ll just have some authentic cobwebs added!